-With the support of BUDA, Workshop Foundation, National Cultural Fund of Hungary and Workspace Brussels.
+A production of KWP Kunstenwerkplaats.
+In coproduction with December Dance (Cultuurcentrum & Concertgebouw Brugge), STUK Arts Centre, CAMPO and Bit-teatergarasjen.
+With the support of Beursschouwburg, BUDA, Workshop Foundation, National Cultural Fund of Hungary en Workspace Brussels.

-With the financial support of de Vlaamse Overheid, Life Long Burning and the Creative Europe programme of the European Union
+With the financial support of the Flemish Authorities, Life Long Burning co-funded by the Creative Europe Programme of the European Union.